Chapter One Hundred Five

 Sloane looks at Oceane, "Are they always this crazy?"

 Oceane is digging the middle out of her cannoli with a spoon, "Crazier."

 Chapter One Hundred Eight

 Sloane visits the temple, meets David Li and Manolo, watches gung fu, then to Fong's to see Chan and Ning.

 Ning, "Daphne, Janah, welcome home, first home anyway.
 I saw the photos of the new house, fantastic place."

-"And you and Chan should visit, on your own or with Black and Sonia can go along.
+"And you and Chan should visit, on your own or with Black and Sonia.
 Or come when we're there if you want more company.
 But it's a good spot for a quiet romantic getaway."